minishd/breeze/README.md

 # If it is not set, no key will be required.
 upload_key = "hiiiiiiii"

+# OPTIONAL - If set, the secret key used to verify ShareX deletion URLs.
+# If it is not set, deletion URLs will not be created or made usable.
+# WARNING: Do not share this!!
+If somebody else obtains it, they can
+# generate deletion URLs for any upload!!
+deletion_secret = "asdfhjkasdhjfashjlfhjkaskdfjkhdjkh"

 # OPTIONAL - specifies what to show when the site is visited on http
 # It is sent with text/plain content type.
 # There are two variables you can use: